 The executive summary includes the Budget Message and a comprehensive narrative overview for the 2022-23 budget.
-The narrative presents the budget in the context of the District's emerging vision.
+The narrative presents the budget in the context of the District's emerging vision and strategic plan.
 In addition, summary budget information is presented in tabular and graphic format including student enrollment history and projections and budget forecasts.